Strawberry is a genus of flowering plants in the rose family.

 Strawberry plants produce a lot of leaves, but do not flower: they are in a shady spot or they are over-fertilized.
 Nitrogen promotes leaf growth but inhibits flowering.

-Holes in ripening strawberries: snails.
+Holes in ripening strawberries: snails and slugs.

 Leaf dries up, turns brown during a period of drought and a lot of sun: leaf burn.